Fun Facts About England for Kids

 Unusual Restrictions

 Now let’s explore some unusual restrictions that might raise your eyebrows.
-In York, it’s legal to shoot a Scotsman with a bow and arrow (except on Sundays)!
-We obviously don’t recommend you try this, but it’s a wacky law for sure.
 Additionally, it’s against the law to beat or shake any carpet or rug in any street in London.
 However, it’s okay to beat a doormat if you do it before 8:00 am.

 Take a look at this list of strange rules: